 January usually means detox diets.
 So should you take part in the craze?

-Detox diets can vary from a simple plan of whole foods and the elimination of processed foods, caffeine, alcohol and refined sugars, through to a stricter, starvation-like diet that consists of only vegetable juices.
+If it is an actual detox diet you are thinking about taking part of these can vary from a simple plan of whole foods and the elimination of processed foods, caffeine, alcohol and refined sugars, through to a stricter, starvation-like diet that consists of only vegetable juices.
 But, whatever your style of detox diet it appears they’re not worth your dollars, as our body comes with an inbuilt system for the removal of waste products.
 Within hours of eating, our lungs, kidneys, liver, gastrointestinal tract and immune system remove or neutralize toxic substances within our body.
 Our bodies are pretty amazing!

 As for the quick weight loss that comes with following a detox diet, it makes perfect sense that this happens seeing these diets drastically cut kilojoules, but the bad news is the weight lost is just as quickly regained.
 Side effects such as bad breath and fatigue aren’t signs that your body is getting rid of the toxins, they are in fact symptoms that you’re body is going into starvation mode.
 Other downsides of following a detox diet include the expense, stomach and bowel upsets and difficulties when socializing with family and friends.